Spazmatism-Eye/Aurora/README.md

 1. Download the latest release from above
 2. Extract the archive anywhere on your computer.
 Preferably keep it in a location you can easily access.
-3. Run "Aurora.exe", from that point, Aurora should provide you with further instructions and options.
+3. Run "AuroraRgb.exe", from that point, Aurora should provide you with further instructions and options.

 ## Contributors ✨